gazeepuk/ForestPlatformerTemplate/README.md

 2. Open the project with Unreal Engine 5.3+
 3. Load the map `DemoMap` to start exploring the systems.
 4. Use **Play in Editor (PIE)** to test mechanics.

-## Using the Framework
-- Replace placeholder assets with your own.
-- Setup CommonUI controller data and project setting for your platforms, if you have the SDKs
-- Refer to **Manual.pdf** for in-depth explanations.

-## License
-This product is distributed under the **Epic Games Fab Marketplace EULA**.
-© [Year] [Your Name or Studio].
-All rights reserved.

-## Support
-For feedback or questions, contact:
-[Your Email or Website]